Biblical Perspectives course

 End-of-module integrative paper for this introduction to the Bible course

-From the syllabus: "A 6-8 page reflective paper describing areas of insights from this
+From the syllabus: "A 6-8 page reflective paper describing insights from this

 course that were new to you, how you respond to those new insights, and possible ways those